 I’ve played guitar and bass for over 30 years, but that’s not as impressive as it sounds.
 Because I’ve never taken formal lessons, I’ve essentially just picked up little things here and there, repeated over the years.
 I joke that I actually have only 5 years of experience, repeated 5 times.
 But it was good enough to play in a few bands over the years.

 Recently, I’ve gotten heavily involved in building guitars, which are the items in the drop-down menu above.
 I’m probably building more than playing them now, but it’s been an incredible learning experience, dealing with various species of wood and their characteristics, the chemistry of dyes and finishes, and of course, the electronics.
+My projects have been spun off into its own area, Taiho Guitars.

 I run and enjoy craft beer (maybe too much…).